-If you are unwell, you are not expected to work from home.
+If you are unwell while you are working from home you are not expected to work when you are sick.
 Focus on getting healthy.
 If you think you are experiencing COVID-19 symptoms, complete the Alberta Health Services COVID-19 self-assessment.
 Based on the outcome of the assessment, you may be directed to self-isolate and contact Health Link at 811 for further instructions about testing, if required.
 Please ensure you keep your manager/supervisor informed of your situation.

 Employees who work from home should be aware of the privacy and sensitivity of the information they are accessing because of additional IT security risks that may be introduced when working from home.
 The recommended option for working at home is to use the university’s secure VPN network, which can be downloaded to a home desktop or laptop or your MacEwan-supplied laptop.
-Learn more at https://myportal.macewan.ca/staff/tech-support/general.html
+Learn more on the Tech Support page in myPortal.

 It’s more important than ever for all of us to take extra precautions to ensure that our home working environments are secure.
 With much of Canada's workforce working outside their organizations’ IT security perimeters, the Canadian Centre for Cyber Security recently stated that cyber attackers are more frequently and aggressively looking to exploit teleworking connections.